ellismcdougald/chl-stats-site/README.md

 ## Description

 This is a website that displays player statistics from the Canadian Hockey League.
 Statistics are available in both totals and rate (per game) form for the 2022-23, 2021-22, and 2020-21 seasons.
-Please note that Ontario Hockey League statistics are not available for the 2020-21 season as the OHL did not play any games that year due to the COVID-19 pandemic.
-The stats can be filtered by serveral factors, including game strength (even-strength, powerplay, shorthanded, and all-situations), season, league, team, position, players, player birthdate range, and minimum games played.
-The resulting statistics table can also be sorted by any of its columns.
+The stats can be filtered according to several factors, including game strength (even-strength, powerplay, shorthanded, and all-situations), season, league, team, position, players, player birthdate range, and minimum games played.
+The resulting table of statistics can also be sorted by any of its columns.

+A pair of notes for those looking for specific statistics: First, Ontario Hockey League statistics are not available for the 2020-2021 season as the OHL did not play any games due to the COVID-19 pandemic.
+Second, shot statistics are not available for the Western Hockey League as the WHL does not make these available.

 The website can be viewed here: https://chl-stats-site.vercel.app